Nambi

 Nambi is a pastoral lease and sheep station located about 65 km north east of Leonora and 110 km south east of Leinster in the Goldfields of Western Australia.

 The station was established in 1899.

 The property was owned by the Leonora Pastoral company in 1925, who ran cattle on the leasehold.
 The company sold 129 mixed cattle at Midland Junction sales in December 1929, another 28 in January 1930, and another 30 in March 1930.

 Plans were underfoot to change to sheep as early as 1925 when Geo Sexton, one of company directors, arrived at the station to commence fencing in preparation for the arrival of sheep at the station.
 The station had also recently purchased eight trucks.

-By 1926 Nambi sold some of their first clip with 55 bales sold at the Perth sales in October 1926. and another 46 bales in 1928.
+By 1926 Nambi sold some of their first clip with 55 wool bales sold at the Perth sales in October 1926. and another 46 bales in 1928.

-Approximately 10,000 sheep were shorn at Nambi in 1928, with a total clip of 252 bales of wool.
+Approximately 10,000 sheep were shorn at Nambi in 1928, with a total clip of 252 bales.
 The shearing shed had recently been fitted with six stands of Lister machinery, whereas shearing had been all done by hand in the past.

 The Leonora Pastoral company put the property up for auction in 1930, advertising the property as having an area of 758321 acre with tenure up until 1948.
 The station had 170 mi of 5 or 6 wire sheep-proof fencing enclosing 280000 acre into 14 paddocks, and an additional 77 mi of cattle fencing also in place.
-Water was available from 23 wells complete with windmills for a flock of approximately 11,000 sheep, of which about 6,000 are breeding ewes, 70 cattle and 100 horses.
+Water was available from 23 wells complete with windmills for a flock of approximately 11,000 sheep, of which about 6,000 were breeding ewes, 70 cattle and 100 horses.

 The station was sold to the Murrum Pastoral Company and Mrs C. Fitzgerald in August 1930.
 They had bought the station for £18,600 with all plant but no sheep.
 At this time the station occupied an area of 758320 acre and had over 250 mi of fencing in place.
 Having little surface water, the property also had 28 wells and in 1930 carried a flock of 9,500 sheep.
 One of Nambi's neighbours is Clover Downs Station.